 - Automatically sign users into systems and applications.

-- Eliminate the need to build and maintain a credential repository, using a combination of password synchronization and artificial intelligence.
+- Eliminate the need to build and maintain personal password wallets, using a combination of password synchronization and pattern matching.

 - Hitachi ID Telephone Password Manager